drwangxian/dilated_conv_model_for_melody_extraction/README.md

   -h, --help            show this help message and exit --debug               run in debug mode --melody_type {general,vocal}
-                        melody type, default to general --mode {training,inference}
+                        melody type, defaults to general --mode {training,inference}
-                        train or inference, default to inference --inference_dataset {rwc,adc04,mdb_s,mirex05,orchset,mdb,mir1k,wjd}
+                        train or inference, defaults to inference --inference_dataset {adc04,mirex05,mdb_s,rwc,mdb,wjd,orchset,mir1k}
-                        which dataset to run inference on, default to mdb --test27              If present, use partition (66, 15, 27).
+                        which dataset to run inference on, defaults to mdb --test27              If present, use partition (66, 15, 27).
 Otherwise, use (67, 15, 26)
-  --gpu_idx GPU_IDX     which GPU to use, starting from 0
+  --gpu_idx GPU_IDX     which GPU to use, starting from 0.
+Defaults to 0
-  --ckpt CKPT           a checkpoint
+  --ckpt CKPT           a checkpoint, defaults to None --ckpt_prefix CKPT_PREFIX
-  --ckpt_prefix CKPT_PREFIX
-                        a checkpoint prefix
-  --snippet_len SNIPPET_LEN
+                        a checkpoint prefix, defaults to d0 --snippet_len SNIPPET_LEN
-  --tb_dir TB_DIR       directory for tensorboard summary
+                        the number of frames for each mini example, defaults to 1200 --tb_dir TB_DIR       directory for tensorboard summary, defaults to tb_d0

 ```